peterc/bitarray/README.md

 ## History
+- 1.3 in 2022 (cleanups and a minor perf tweak)
 - 1.2 in 2018 (Added option to skip reverse the bits for each byte by @dalibor)
 - 1.1 in 2018 (fixed a significant bug)
 - 1.0 in 2017 (updated for modern Ruby, more efficient storage, and 10th birthday)